ALCOHOL AND YOUR HEALTH

-- Drinking faster means your body is trying to break down the previous drink, so your blood alcohol concentration builds up.
+- If you drink faster than your body can break down alcohol, your blood alcohol concentration builds up.

 - The amount of alcohol you drink determines your blood alcohol concentration, not the kind of alcohol consumed.

-- Only time will sober you up, since coffee and a cold shower won’t affect your blood alcohol concentration.
+- Only time will sober you up—coffee and a cold shower won’t affect your blood alcohol concentration.

-- Food with higher fat content or high protein foods slows down alcohol absorption since your stomach is busy with the gastric emptying process.
+- Food with higher fat or protein content slows down alcohol absorption since your stomach is busy digesting.

 - Keep in mind that a full stomach won’t stop you from feeling the effects of alcohol or becoming impaired.

-- Even small amounts of alcohol can make a tired person very sleepy.
+- Even small amounts of alcohol can make a person feel sleepy.

-- Inexperienced drinkers who drink more than the average can get drunk quickly, leading to nausea and vomiting and, in extreme cases, coma and death.
+- People who drink a lot of alcohol in a short time can become intoxicated quickly, leading to nausea and vomiting and, in some cases, coma and death.
 This is called alcohol overdose or poisoning.

-- Drinking more often increases your tolerance, i.e. you’ll need more alcohol to experience its effects.
+- Drinking more often increases your tolerance, which means you’ll need to drink more alcohol to experience its effects.

 - A tolerance to alcohol can be a warning sign for dependence.

-- May interfere with how your body processes alcohol.
+- Some medications can interfere with how your body processes alcohol.

-- Can increase or mask the effects of alcohol.
+- Medication can increase or mask the effects of alcohol.

-Drinking responsibly also means being aware of the people drinking around you.
-If someone passes out from alcohol, do not leave him or her alone.
-Call 911 for medical assistance.
-While waiting for help to arrive, roll the person onto his or her side and keep their head to the side as well.
+Make sure you are aware of the people drinking around you.
+If someone passes out from alcohol, do not leave them alone.
+If they become unresponsive, call 911 for medical assistance.
+While waiting for help to arrive, roll the person onto their side and keep their head to the side to avoid choking.